zinon/Rprog3/CodeBook.md

 2. Merge the training and the test sets using the `getMergedData` function to create one data set.

 3. Now, we want to convert data from a wide format to a long format.
 Many functions in R expect data to be in a long format rather than a wide format.
 We thus use the 'reshape2' package which provides two major methods, the `melt()` and `dcast()` (for data-frames).
+A good instructive reference is: http://www.cookbook-r.com/Manipulating_data/Converting_data_between_wide_and_long_format/ .

 4. Melt the dataset by specifying the *Subject* and *Activity* names as the only identification variables.